 We PTS troops know the real reason they died – it was because SSgt Thomas and A1C Hepstall went into a dirty hole and did everything they could to save the missile and their injured teammate.
 They got the more important of the two things done – they saved their teammate.

-As happens after every major accident, mechanical changes occurred, safety procedures were adjusted, and the suits were repaired and theoretically upgraded.
-But the hazards of the job didn’t really change.
+As happens after every major accident, fingers were pointed, blame was assigned, and crap rolled downhill.
+But good thing also come of these events.
+In this case, mechanical changes occurred, safety procedures were adjusted, and the suits were repaired and theoretically upgraded.
+But at the end of the day, the hazards associated with our job didn’t really change.
 We worked daily on a weapons system that was archaic, utilizing equipment that was older than most of the people operating it, and we wore protective gear that, due to its age and design, may or may not function when you most needed it to.
 We also worked for Strategic Air Command who’s informal motto was “To err is human – to forgive is not SAC policy.”
-All of us knew the risks – every day a team dispatched to a missile site was a crapshoot, but we never considered not going.
+All of us knew the risks – every day that a team dispatched to a missile site was a crap shoot, but we never considered not going.
 It was our job.

 Eric Schlosser author of Command and Control… described us as a group: